Xinyu-Wang99/at-risk-students-case-study/README.md

 ## Methodology

-The overall workflow is illustrated below.
+The workflow is shown below.

 ```mermaid
 flowchart TD